Why Mini Storage Steel Buildings Dominate the Self-Storage Industry

 The overall size of the project drives total spend, but it can also improve efficiency.
 Some costs don’t scale linearly, so larger projects may seem to have a “better” cost per square foot at first—until site constraints or infrastructure limits kick in.

-This is your first time developing a budget to build a self-storage facility, consider phasing your project.
-Build a first phase that matches the market demand for your area, then expand as occupancy grows.
-Just make sure the original layout has plenty of room to support future rows of units, drive aisles, and utilities.
+If this is your first mini storage development, consider phasing your project.
+Build a first phase that matches the current market demand for your area, then expand as occupancy grows.
+Just make sure the original layout has room to support future building rows, drive aisles, and utility runs.
+Popular starting sizes include 30×100, 40×100, and 80×100 mini storage steel buildings.

 Climate Control